 Zuzana NOVAKOVA, Visiting Researcher at Jean Monnet Centre of Excellence at the Kyiv-Mohyla Academy.
 She is a junior researcher at International Institute of Social Studies in the Hague and works for the European Political Science Review journal published by Cambridge University Press.
 She was a Program Executive at the European Policy Centre (EPC) in Brussels and worked with the Centre for the Research of Ethnicity and Culture in Bratislava.
 She remains a FutureLab Europe fellow in a programme convened by EPC.
 Her research focuses on policy responses to transitions in the “European neighbourhood”, EU external relations and Eastern partnership.

-Samuel GODA, OSCE Special Representative of the Chairperson-in-Office on Youth and Security; Project Manager and Researcher at the Slovak Foreign Policy Association (SFPA).
+Samuel GODA, Project Manager and Researcher at the Slovak Foreign Policy Association (SFPA); Vice-Dean at the Faculty of international relations of the University of Economics in Bratislava; OSCE Special Representative of the Chairperson-in-Office on Youth and Security.
 Dr. Goda focuses on the role and perspectives of the OSCE in building peace and reconciliation, he conducted research and study in the U.S., Germany, Austria, Czech Republic, Moldova.
 His research interests include Euro-Atlantic and Eurasian security issues; developments in CEE region; OSCE, NATO, EU CFSP and CSDP related issues; EU EaP; protracted conflicts and IR theories.

 Armen GRIGORYAN, Visiting Scholar at the Central European University Department of Political Science; policy adviser for some Armenian NGOs; analyses Caucasus issues for the Eurasia Daily Monitor and the Central Asia-Caucasus Analyst; evaluates investment-related political risks for IHS Global Limited.
 He holds a Master’s degree in Political Science (Central European University, 2006), did an internship at the European Parliament (2007), received research grants from the National Scholarship Programme of the Slovak Republic (2009 and 2013), was an Open Society Institute Local Government and Public Service Reform Initiative visiting fellow (2010-2011), International Visegrad Fund research fellow (2011), peer reviewer for Global Integrity (2011), Think Visegrad research fellow (2013).
 His research interests include post-communist transition, EU relations with the EaP countries, transatlantic relations, energy security and conflict transformation.